sitisl/Mola_rakendus/README.md

 Visual Studio 2019/2022 IDE is used for running and developing.
 Qt VS Tools extension is needed.

 Go to Extensions > Qt VS Tools > Qt versions.
-Change the version your downloaded version Also in FormsLogin project settings change your Qt version installer to the same version.
+Change the version to your downloaded version Also in Visual Studio FormsLogin project settings change your Qt version installer to the same version.

 ## Technologies Used
 * C and C++ programming languages